-Students on campus are expected to attend the lectures in person, unless a justifiable issue occur (illness, travel, etc.).
+Students on campus are expected to attend the lectures in person, unless a justifiable issue occur (illness, travel, etc.), or unless we have an online lecture.
 Please discuss with the instructor ahead of time if you need to be absent in a lecture or if you need to attend it virtually.
 All lectures will be recorded in Zoom and students will have the opportunity to review them.
 As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.